Didas-git/lilybird/packages/docs/src/content/docs/guides/embeds-attachments.md

 ---
 title: Embeds & Attachments
-description: Learn how to use embeds and send attachments with lilybird.
+description: Learn how to use embeds and send attachments with Lilybird.
 sidebar:
   order: 4
 ---

 ## Embeds

-Embeds in lilybird are a 1:1 of the [discord docs](https://discord.com/developers/docs/resources/channel#embed-object-embed-structure), to put it simple, they are just plain objects with no abstractions or name changes.
+Embeds in Lilybird are a 1:1 of the [discord docs](https://discord.com/developers/docs/resources/channel#embed-object-embed-structure), to put it simple, they are just plain objects with no abstractions or name changes.

 To send an embed you just need to pass it to any method that supports it (liked `createMessage` and `createInteractionResponse`).